Phileosopher/commonplace/computers-programming-basics2_.md

 Functions are condensed versions of the [many, many tasks a CPU must do](computers-cpu.md).
 The "print" function, for example, saves a *ton* of trouble by condensing the entire process of outputting to a [screen](engineering-screen.md) down to a simple command.
 In technicality, *any* command that isn't machine/assembly code is a function!

-* * * * *

 ## Naming conventions

 Choosing names is one of the most difficult concepts in computer science.

 For one thing, the programmer has to know what the program will do.
 Naming something TotalSum sounds like a good idea, until the software is working with multiple total sums.
-DataOutput sounds sensible, until it might direct to *another* data input.
+DataOutput sounds sensible, until it might connect with *another* data output.
 So, specificity is crucial.

 Computers are pretty stupid, so variables and functions are case-sensitive.
 If you wanted to, you could assign *all* the variables and functions as separate things: